 The Frederick Douglass Foundation v.
 District of Columbia

 “The city shouldn’t allow some groups to participate in the public forum and shun others from doing so just because city officials disagree with their viewpoint,” said Frederick Douglass Foundation Virginia Chapter President J.R.
 Gurley.
-“The First Amendment protects our right to peacefully share our pro-life message in Washington, D.C. without fear of unjust government punishment.”
+“The First Amendment protects our right to peacefully share our pro-life message in Washington, D.C. without fear of unjust government punishment and thankfully, the D.C.
+Circuit agreed.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.